prayag-ahire/SLA_test/README.md

 ## This is SLA aplication (Social Learning Application)

 The First step
-- For the stater i am creating login , signup , and forgot password system
+- For the starter i am creating login , signup , and forgot password system

 ## features
 - user can sign up if they don't have account